 The CAPSTONE mission is a pathfinder for NRHO operations that will be vital for future Lunar Gateway activities.
-Awarded in mid-2019 to Advanced Space, the mission has since completed its key development and implementation milestones and is in final system assembly and test in preparation for launch in October 2021 on a Rocket Lab Electron from Mahia, NZ.
-Partnering with Tyvak Nanosatellite Systems, Stellar Exploration, and Rocket Lab as well as working closely with NASA through multiple centers, the CAPSTONE mission represents not only the first steps to laying the foundation of the Artemis Program but also a different way of collaboration.
-By utilizing the best features of commercial and governmental capabilities, technology demonstration is being executed in a rapid and low-cost mission not typically seen in more traditional NASA small-mission contracts.
+Awarded in mid-2019 to Advanced Space, the mission has since completed its key development and implementation milestones, was launched from the Rocket Lab LC-1B in Mahia, NZ in its cislunar transfer orbit in the way to the Moon.
+Partnering with Terran Orbital, Stellar Exploration, and Rocket Lab as well as working closely with NASA through multiple centers, the CAPSTONE mission represents not only the first steps to laying the foundation of the Artemis Program but also a different way of collaboration.
+By utilizing the best features of commercial and governmental capabilities, this technology demonstration is being executed in a rapid and low-cost mission not typically seen in more traditional NASA small-mission contracts.

-In addition to the orbital and operational focuses of this demonstration, the mission will also serve as a technology demonstration of an Advanced Space navigation product developed via a NASA SBIR that recently concluded its Phase II period of performance and has been extended into Phase III for this demonstration mission.
+In addition to the orbital and operational focuses of this demonstration, the mission serves as a technology demonstration of an Advanced Space navigation product developed via a NASA SBIR that concluded its Phase II period of performance and has been extended into Phase III for this demonstration mission.
 The Cislunar Autonomous Positioning System (CAPS) is Advanced Space's solution to the lunar congestion predicted to dramatically increase in the coming years as government, commercial, and international interests bring more missions into the cislunar environment in and about the Moon.
 By demonstrating this absolute navigation capability on the CAPSTONE mission, it will also rapidly raise the Technology Readiness Level (TRL), commercialization, and infusion of CAPS in preparation of the cislunar traffic to come.

-This paper will provide an overview of the mission, through its objectives and operations, as well as insight into the science payloads and their significance to both this mission and future ones.
+This paper will provide an overview of the mission, through its objectives and operations, as well as insight into the science payloads and their significance to both this mission and future ones and provide an update on the ongoing mission operations to date.